Radionuclide Imaging of the Heart

 After the person rests for a few hours, a second scan is done, and the resulting image is compared with that obtained during exercise.
 Doctors can then distinguish areas of the heart where inadequate blood flow is reversible (usually caused by narrowing of the coronary arteries) from areas where it is irreversible (usually caused by scarring due to a previous heart attack).

 Single-photon emission computed tomography (SPECT), a specialized type of radionuclide imaging, can produce a series of computer-enhanced cross-sectional images.
 A three-dimensional image can also be produced.
-SPECT provides more information about function, blood flow, and abnormalities than does conventional radionuclide imaging.
+SPECT provides more information about function, blood flow, and abnormalities than does conventional radionuclide imaging but exposes the person to more radiation than conventional radionuclide imaging.

-Radionuclide imaging exposes people to less radiation than comparable x-rays.
-However, the radioactive material does remain in the body for a few days, so people may trigger radiation alarms in airports for a few days after the procedure.
+The radioactive material used in radionuclide imaging remains in the body for a few days, so people may trigger radiation alarms in airports for a few days after the procedure.
 People should obtain notes from their doctor if they have had a radionuclide imaging test and intend to travel via airplane or across international borders via car, train, or boat, as security agents will likely ask for proof.